vmangos/core/docs/Bug Reporting.md

 If you didn't find any duplicate reports, the next step is to try to do some research to confirm that the current behaviour is incorrect.
 We receive a number of false reports that could be have been avoided if the user had used the sources below to confirm that a problem existed before opening a bug report.

 ### Sources
-Any links that you can provide that demonstrate that the information in your bug report will go a long way to helping the developers fix the problem.
+Any links that you can provide that demonstrate that the information in your bug report is accurate will go a long way to helping the developers fix the problem.
 Although finding data from over a decade ago can be tricky, there are still avenues that are worth exploring.
 * The official patch notes are usually the first port of call for finding evidence of game mechanic and item changes.
 However, many changes will not be documented.
 * Through searching, you can often find lists of unofficial patch notes that document changes that were not detailed in the official notes.
 * Using relevant keywords in Google while restricting the time range will often find old, useful forum posts that describe mechanics/boss strategies.